You are here: Home » Learning » Kulanu (Youth Education) » Meet Our Faculty

 Registrar: Beth Luntz

 Outside of my love for what I do at Temple Isaiah, I am an avid sports fan, never forsaking my Wisconsin-based sports teams, but I have adopted the Orioles as my own as well.
-I enjoy participating in sports, playing basketball and engaging in walking and light hiking whenever I have the time.
-I am an active reader, especially biographies of American historical figures, having completed a project of reading a biography of every U.S. president from George Washington to George HW Bush.
-I live with my family in Pikesville, along with our insane dog, Shushan.
+I enjoy participating in sports, playing pickleball, and engaging in walking and light hiking whenever I have the time.
+I am an active reader, more so non-fiction, especially books about American History.
+When possible, I still pick up my trombone and various other instruments.

 I have been at Temple Isaiah since 2010, working with kids and adults of all ages and stages as Family Educator.
 I’m also honored to service as a volunteer leader with the Association for Reform Jewish Educators, chairing the Inspiring Excellence committee.
 Originally from Syracuse, New York, I’ve worked as a Jewish educator in a variety of settings, including Hillel at Binghamton, Kutz: NFTY’s Campus for Reform Jewish Teens, and Congregation Rodeph Sholom in Manhattan.
 I received my Bachelor’s in Middle Eastern Studies from Binghamton University and my Master’s in Religious Education from Hebrew Union College-Jewish Institute of Religion’s New York School of Education, where I was awarded prizes for excellence in Jewish education and Modern Jewish Thought.